bcgov/PIMS/docs/DEVOPS.md

 Every Sprint a new releasable increment is developed.
 These new releases will follow our [versioning](./VERSIONS.md) strategy (`1.0.0` = `[major.minor.patch]`).

-When a releaseable increment is ready a PR will be created to merge the `dev` branch into the `master` branch.
+When a releasable increment is ready a PR will be created to merge the `dev` branch into the `master` branch.
 Upon review and acceptance the `master` branch will be updated, which will inform the Jenkins pipeline to automatically build and deploy a new release to the **TEST** environment.

 During the pipeline execution it will prompt a request for a _tag_ name.
 The tag should be the version number selected for the release (i.e. `1.2.4-alpha`).
 The pipeline will build, test and review the release and also add the `test` tag.
 The result will be deployed to the **TEST** environment.